Southern Golden Retriever Society - Promotes training, showing, breeding and other activities pertaining to the Golden Retriever

 1. Heel free 30 points

-3. Retrieve a dumb-bell, handlers may use their own dumb-bell 25 points
+3. Retrieve a dumb-bell, handlers will use their own dumb-bell 25 points

 4. Sit 2 minutes, handler in sight 20 points